 The right people for the right tasks

-The collaboration yields benefits for all parties involved:
+The collaboration benefits all parties involved:

-• For BME: stable teams, lower staff turnover, higher product quality, and greater operational continuity.
+- For BME: stable teams, lower staff turnover, higher product quality, and greater operational continuity.

 Stability as a strategic advantage